Self-Concordant Perturbations for Linear Bandits: Proofs of Results on the l2 Ball

 The process $(B_t)_t$ is adapted to the filtration $(\mathcal F_t)_t$ and for all $t\in[n]$,

 Therefore, $(B_t)_t$ is a martingale with $B_0=0$.
-Thus, by Doob's optional stopping theorem, $\E[B_\tau]=0$, i.e.
+Thus, by Doob's optional stopping theorem, $\E[B_\tau]=0$, i.e.,

-Moreover, for all $t\leq \tau$, we have that $\norm{\hat Y_{t-1}}^2\leq \frac{d^2}{8}(\frac{n}{\ln n})^3$, and thus $\norm{\eta\,\hat y_t}_t\leq \frac{1}{2}$.
+Moreover, for all $t\le \tau$, we have that $\|\hat Y_{t-1}\|^2\le \frac{d^2}{8}(\frac{n}{\ln n})^3$, and thus $\eta\|\hat y_t\|_t\le \frac{1}{2}$.
 Thus, we can bound $\sum_{t=1}^\tau\E[\sca{\hat y_t}{x_t-u}]$ following the arguments from the proofs of Lemma \ref{lemma:bandits_gbpa} and of Theorem \ref{thm:self-conc-linear-bandits}, which yield

-Note that Theorem \ref{thm:self-conc-linear-bandits} could not have been applied directly, as we needed the bound $\norm{\eta\,\hat y_t}_t\leq \frac{1}{2}$ to hold almost-surely.
-Also, conditioning the expectation in the regret definition by the event $E$ would not have enabled to use the unbiasedness of $A_t$ and $\hat y_{t}$, which justifies the need for the stopping time argument we have developed.
+Note that Theorem \ref{thm:self-conc-linear-bandits} could not have been applied directly, as we needed the bound $\eta\|\hat y_t\|_t\le \frac{1}{2}$ to hold almost-surely.
+Also, conditioning the expectation in the regret definition by the event $E$ would not have enabled to use the unbiasedness of $a_t$ and $\hat y_{t}$, which justifies the need for the stopping time argument we have developed.
 Combining (\ref{eq:th5__6}) and (\ref{eq:th5__7}), we have that

-where the last inequality follows from the value of the self-concordance parameter $\vartheta=1$ and from the bound on $\E[\norm{\hat y_t}_t^2]$ from Proposition \ref{prop:scperturbation_ball_bound}.
+where the last inequality follows from the value of the self-concordance parameter $\vartheta=1$ and from the bound on $\E[\|\hat y_t\|_t^2]$ of Proposition \ref{prop:scperturbation_ball_bound}.
 Finally, plugging the value of $\eta$ and taking the supremum over all $u\in K$, we have

 \end{proof}